Why do you need a legal will?

 Every adult should have a will.
 A will sets out what you want to happen to your estate after you die.
 Your estate encompasses everything you own and any outstanding debts.
 Choosing to leave something to a person in your will makes them a beneficiary of your estate.

-If you die without a Will, the law determines how your assets will be divided and what the people who depend on you will receive.
-What the law decides may not be what you want, or what you would expect to happen.
-For more information on what happens if you die without a Will please click here.
+If you die without a will, the law determines how your assets will be divided and what your dependents will receive.
+What the law decides may not be what you want, or what you expect to happen.
+For more information on what happens if you die without a will, please click here.

-To make sure your final wishes, as set out in your Will are carried out, you need an executor.
-In addition, the person you choose may also need to act as a trustee, with the responsibility of administering your estate until it can be divided among your beneficiaries.
+To ensure your final wishes are carried out as set out in your will, you need an executor.
+In addition, the person you choose may also need to act as a trustee.
+This means they’ll be given responsibility for administering your estate until it can be divided among your beneficiaries.

 You can choose a family member or friend to be an executor or trustee, or you can ask Godfreys Law to help administer your estate.
-If you have a large or complicated estate, we recommend appointing one of our friendly, professional team, as it may be a time consuming and complex task for a friend or family member to complete.
+If you have a large or complicated estate, we recommend appointing one of our friendly, professional lawyers, as it may be too time

-It is important that your Will is done correctly, as otherwise it may be invalid.
+It’s important that your will is done correctly, as otherwise, it may be regarded as invalid.

-When preparing a Will we can also look at other options that might suit your circumstances, such as protecting property for children or people with special needs, or structuring your assets to help avoid claims from difficult family members and creditors.
+When preparing a will we can also look at other options that might suit your circumstances.
+This may include protecting property for children or people will special needs, or structuring your assets to help avoid claims from difficult family members and creditors.